codeandtheory/strategy-dashboard-new/AIRTABLE_AUTOMATION_STEPS.md

 ```
 *(Replace `action_1` with the actual name/number of your "Build Image Prompt" action)*

 **Record ID:**
-- **Leave this blank** or set to "Don't save to record"
-- You don't need to save to a table - you'll use the image URL in the next step
+- You need to create a record first, OR
+- Use a script action before this to create a record and get its ID
+- OR use: Create a record action → Get record ID → Use in image generation

 **Output Attachment Field:**
-- **Leave this blank** or set to "Don't save to record"
-- You don't need an attachment field - the image URL will be available in the action output
+- Select the **"Image"** attachment field from your "Horoscope Images" table
+- This is where Airtable will save the generated image

 **Settings:**
 - **Model:** DALL-E 3 (or best available)